JonnySpruce/matcher-java/README.md

 $ docker pull jonnyspruce/matcher
 ```

-Once pulled, the you can run it with:
+Once pulled, you can run it with:

 ```bash
 $ docker run -p 8082:8082 -p 9090:9090 jonnyspruce/matcher